 Must-Try Dishes: Rendang (a slow-cooked beef dish) and Sate Ayam (chicken satay with peanut sauce).

 Top Experience: Discover the innovative flavours of Ubud on an upscale foodie tour, cruising the scenic roads in a vintage VW convertible.
-Visit some of the island’s top restaurants and cap off your evening at Ubud’s premier fine dining spot, The Aperitif, with a decadent 7-course signature degustation dinner.
+Visit some of the island’s top restaurants and cap off your evening at Ubud’s premier fine dining spot, The Aperitif, with a decadent seven-course signature degustation dinner.

 Cooking Class: Experience the rich culinary traditions of Bali with an authentic Balinese cooking experience at The Manggis Women’s Farmer Group using organically grown ingredients that define Balinese food.

 Filipino cuisine is a unique blend of indigenous, Spanish, Chinese, and American influences, resulting in hearty, flavourful dishes that are as diverse as the country itself.
-Each region has its own specialties, making the Philippines a treasure trove of culinary delights.
+Each region has its own specialities, making the Philippines a treasure trove of culinary delights.

 Must-Try Dishes: Adobo (meat marinated in vinegar and soy sauce) and Lechon (roast pig).